‘Prayers have been answered’: Washington Coach Ron Rivera is told he is cancer free

 Rivera learned Thursday the treatments had eliminated the cancer, news he confirmed shortly after his family announced on Twitter that he is “officially cancer free.”

 “Prayers have been answered,” Ron Rivera’s wife, Stephanie, tweeted.
-“Thx to all the Drs & nurses who “Coached up” [Ron] and me and gave us the winning game plan to defeat cancer.
+“Thx to all the Drs & nurses who ‘Coached up’ [Ron] and me and gave us the winning game plan to defeat cancer.
 The PET scan said it all, cancer you lost this fight!”

 Rivera announced in August that he received a cancer diagnosis after he discovered a lump on his neck while shaving.
 At the start of the regular season in September, he began a seven-week regimen that included 35 proton radiation treatments and three cycles of chemotherapy.